Marketing

 Credits 3

-A multidisciplinary approach to the study of sales force management.
+This course is a multidisciplinary approach to the study of sales force management.
 The topic areas of major concern focus on the total sales process: selection, training, motivation, and compensation of personnel, sales forecasting, sales territory management, and analysis.
-The basic objectives are to provide the student with a management perspective to plan, organize, and direct a sales force.
+The basic objectives are to provide students with a management perspective to plan, organize, and direct a sales force.

 MK 448: Global Marketing